blackjetrock/Casio-fx-202p-info/README.md

 <code>
 Edge Connector Pinout
 =====================

-this is th econnetor that is at the botom right corner of the PCB.
-Has a cover on some calculators.
+This is the connetor that is at the botom right corner of the PCB.
+Has a cover on some calculators and can also be found on the FX-201P.

 1     Pin 6 HD36106
 2     Pin 15 T5006P (DIN)